shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 ### Bootstrapping

-Once all the `ToolkitManager` parameters have been set, and you call the `bootstrap_engine` engine method, it will start the engine, and return a pointer to the engine instance.
+Once all the [`ToolkitManager`](https://developer.shotgunsoftware.com/tk-core/initializing.html#toolkitmanager) parameters have been set, and you call the [`ToolkitManager.bootstrap_engine()`](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.bootstrap.ToolkitManager.bootstrap_engine) method, it will start the engine, and return a pointer to the engine instance.

 Here is a recap of the code so far: